 Conclusion

-While the use of Stemoxydine as a hair loss treatment may be an incredibly exciting area of research, question marks remain around its long-term use.
+While the use of Stemoxydine as a hair-loss treatment may be a fascinating area of research, questions remain about its long-term use.

 Early studies and user testimonials seem to suggest a wide range of benefits, but the lack of extensive scientific and clinical research poses a risk.